mattqualls/WeatherAppPractice/README.md

 #Simple Angular Weather App
-**practice in progress utilizing AngularJs grabbing info from an Api.**
+**practice in progress utilizing AngularJs and a free weather API.**